Nature Facilitation Practicals & Preparing

 • Something special, colourful and celebratory to wear for our last night

-• Lots of instruments (if you have any!)
+• Instruments (if you have any!)

 • Hot water bottle

-Food and Drink
+Food and drink

 • You might want to supplement meals with snacks you bring yourself (but we request that these are vegetarian if that works for you).